Chris-Whiteley/corporate-party-organizer/README.md

 ### Acceptance Criteria:
 - The organiser can add a guest to the guest list by providing a name, table number, and the number of accompanying guests.
 - The system will allow adding a guest more than once by updating the previous entry.
 This allows the organiser to modify the guest’s table or accompanying guests.
-- If no table number is provided, the system should automatically assign the guest to the next available table.
+- If no table number is provided, the system should automatically assign a table, which has the required available seating, to the guest.
 - The organiser can add a guest even if they have no accompanying guests.
 - The organiser can add multiple guests to the same table.